 “In hindsight, I think of Shawmut as preparing me for this,” says Ansara, whose annual compensation at BHI amounts to 80% coverage of his family’s health insurance.

-BHI was formalized in 2014.
+BHI opened its doors in January 2014.
 But Walton and Ansara met in 2009, when Walton, who was working for PIH, contacted Ansara, then a PIH donor, to get advice for a planned 100-bed community hospital in Mirebalais.
 After the 2010 quake, the project morphed into HUM.

 During that job, from 2010-13, Walton and Ansara shared a 15 ft x 20 ft room in a rented house, generator-powered and without air conditioning.
 During one of their many late night talks, “Jim said he couldn’t just build HUM and walk away, he needed to continue to help,” says Walton, who calls himself BHI’s “co-founder in absentia” because he had full-time job commitments until 2016, when he became CEO for three years.